 Roy Sellors entered the University of Manitoba in 1934 as a scholarship student, during a Depression in which few jobs existed even for the brightest students.
-Nevertheless, Sellors talents were notable: he won came first in a national Royal Architecture Institute of Canada (RAIC) student prize and won the RAIC gold medal upon his graduation in 1936.
+Sellors's talents were notable: he won a national Royal Architecture Institute of Canada (RAIC) student prize and the RAIC gold medal upon his graduation in 1936.
 His university years were spent under the direction of John A. Russell, who later became the Dean of the School of Architecture.
 It was Russell who procured a second scholarship for Sellors – and his close friend, Ray Nolan – to attend the Massachusetts Institute of Technology (MIT).
-Here he was further exposed to the dynamic American modernist style that Russell and Dean Milton Osborne (both of whom were Americans) were developing at the University of Manitoba.
-Sellors received his Masters of Architecture from the Massachusetts Institute of Technology in 1939.
+Here he was further exposed to the dynamic American modernist style that Russell and Dean Milton Osborne (both Americans) were developing at the University of Manitoba.
+Sellors received his Master of Architecture from the Massachusetts Institute of Technology in 1939.

 Sellors returned to Winnipeg briefly to be what he described as “the first draughtsman” hired by the local firm Moody and Moore.
-He spent sixteen months working there – from May 1936 to September 1937 – and returned to the firm in the months before and after his time at MIT.
+He spent 16 months working there, from May 1936 to September 1937, and returned to the firm in the months before and after his time at MIT.
 Sellors registered with the Manitoba Association of Architects in 1940 while employed by Moody and Moore.

-The Second World War further diminished employment opportunities for young architects, so Sellors travelled about in the United States before landing a job with architect Wyatt Hedrich in Fort Worth, Texas.
-This office received many contracts for war work such as designing barracks and training facilities, but had most of its staff called up to serve.
-Sellors had been classified as “4F unsuitable” (for war duty) due to a punctured eardrum, and so was able to work on a great variety of projects until his status as a foreigner working on military projects became an issue to the American government.
+The Second World War further diminished employment opportunities for young architects, so Sellors travelled in the United States before landing a job with architect Wyatt Hedrich in Fort Worth, Texas.
+The firm received many contracts for war work such as designing barracks and training facilities, but most of its staff was called up to serve.
+Sellors had been classified as “4F unsuitable” (for war duty) due to a punctured eardrum, and so was able to work on a great variety of projects until his status as a foreigner working on military projects became an issue for the American government.

 Undaunted and much enriched by the experience, Sellors moved with his wife Theresa and their first child Paul to Minneapolis.
-There Sellors joined the firm Long and Thorshow Inc. This also proved to be a good career move.
-It was from here that Dean Milton Osborne and Professor John A. Russell lured him back to the University of Manitoba to start lecturing in the fall of 1946.
+There Sellors joined the firm Long and Thorshow Inc., which proved to be a good career move.
+It was from there that Dean Milton Osborne and Professor John A. Russell lured him back to the University of Manitoba to start lecturing in the fall of 1946.

 The post-war years were an exciting time to be on the faculty at the university.
-Enrolment was climbing rapidly, facilities were desperately cramped and the Department of Architecture, under its new Dean John A. Russell, was poised for a major re-organization.
+Enrolment was climbing rapidly, facilities were desperately cramped and the Department of Architecture, under its new Dean John A. Russell, was poised for a major reorganization.
 Familiar as he was with both his alma mater and with modern practice in the United States, Sellors plunged into teaching design, construction, freehand drawing and professional practice.
 Of particular interest was his work in curriculum development.
-Sellors was made a Fellow of the RAIC in 1960 – the only Manitoban so honoured that year.
-As a key member of the RAIC Education Committee, he was instrumental in developing the minimum Syllabus Program still in use by this organization.
-From 1964 on, Roy Sellors was the Curriculum Chair for the University of Manitoba Faculty of Architecture, during which period the present six-year curriculum was introduced.
+Sellors was made a Fellow of the RAIC in 1960; the only Manitoban so honoured that year.
+As a key member of the RAIC Education Committee, he was instrumental in developing the minimum Syllabus Program still in use by the organization.
+From 1964 on, Roy Sellors was the Curriculum Chair for the University of Manitoba Faculty of Architecture, and during that period the present six-year curriculum was introduced.
 As well, he was instrumental in having the new Faculty of Architecture building renamed the Russell Building in 1967.
-Dean Russell died on the 28th of December 1966, thereby plunging Sellors into the position of dean.
-He served in that capacity until resigning in 1972 to fulfill a long-planned sabbatical trip around Europe with his wife Theresa.
-He returned to continue as senior professor with the Faculty until his final retirement in 1978.
+Dean Russell died on December 28, 1966, thereby placing Sellors into the position of dean.
+He served in that capacity until resigning in 1972 to fulfil a long-planned sabbatical trip in Europe with his wife Theresa.
+He returned to continue as senior professor with the Faculty until his retirement in 1978.